-During this period, a domain name is placed in the PENDING DELETE RESTORABLE status when a registrar requests the deletion of a domain that is not within the Add Grace Period.
-A domain can remain in this state for up to 30 days and will not be included in the zone file.
+During this period, a domain name will be placed in the PENDING DELETE RESTORABLE status when a registrar requests the deletion of a domain that is not within the Add Grace Period.
+A domain will remain in this state for up to 30 days, for example, and will not be included in the zone file.
 The only action a registrar can take on a domain is to request that it be restored.
 Any other registrar requests to modify or otherwise update the domain will be rejected.
 If the domain is restored it moves into PENDING RESTORE and then OK.
-After 30 days if the domain is not restored it moves into PENDING DELETE SCHEDULED FOR RELEASE before the domain is released back into the pool of available domains.
+After 30 days if the domain is not restored it will move into PENDING DELETE SCHEDULED FOR RELEASE before the domain is released back into the pool of available domains.